Can You Reuse Oil After Frying Chicken?

 After cooling the oil for a few minutes (but not entirely), You will need to run your oil through a fine mesh filter.
 The finer, the more effective.

-We suggest straining the oil when it’s still warm.
+We suggest straining the oil when it’s still fluid.
 Once the oil cools down, the fats will thicken and get more viscous, increasing the chance that food particles won’t be eliminated through the filter.

-As the oil might be too hot to use in the container, it will eventually be stored.
 We suggest keeping an old aluminum container around.
 Aluminum is clean and easy to clean and won’t be affected by hot oil.
 It will aid in cooling it down more quickly.

 If you’ve taken all the correct steps to cleanse and store your old oil, you should be able to use it at least an additional three or four times in the event that you cook items that are battered or coated.